Skip to main content

 active > completed > prescription_expired > stopped > cancelled > unknown

-If both active_order and order_stopped fire on resources that resolve to the same medication (via RxNorm grouping), active wins — the current state trumps historical state.
+If both active_order and order_stopped fire on resources that resolve to the same medication, active wins — the current state trumps historical state.

-• Corroboration — multiple active-leaning signals firing for the same medication (e.g., active_order + recent_dispense) can push confidence to ~0.95.
+• Corroboration — multiple active-leaning signals firing for the same medication raise confidence; corroborating evidence is the strongest indicator of a confident classification.

 Filtering by status